About the OSS

 Mission and expertise

-The OSS mission is to help its African member countries sustainably manage their natural resources, especially in a particularly disadvantageous climate change context.
-Its action focuses on arid, semi-arid and dry sub-humid areas of Africa.
+The OSS mission is to help its African member countries sustainably manage their natural resources, in a particularly disadvantageous climate change context.
+Its action focuses on arid, semi-arid and dry sub-humid areas.

 For this mission to be accomplished, the OSS is constantly developing expertise that allows it to shed light on current environmental issues and contribute to strategic brainwork on the sustainable land and water management.